 - Musée de Montmartre The building of the museum was once an artists commune.
 Here lived the young artists who could barely afford rent such as Pierre Auguste Renoir, Raoul Dufy and others.
 With its rich history of art, this building has been converted into a lovely museum about the history of Montmartre.

 - Check out The Bateau-Lavoir – This place once offered cheap accommodation for many artists.
 The building had no running water, but only one tap that served all the tenants.
-As you walk by, remember that Toulouse-Lautrec, Renoir, Van Gogh, Cézanne, Utrillo, Matisse and others resided here.
+As you walk by, remember that Toulouse-Lautrec, Renoir, Van Gogh, Cézanne, Utrillo, Matisse and many others resided here.

-- Pop into the Montmartre Cemetery to visit the graves of the impressionists Edgar Degas, Eva Gonzales, Maurice Utrillo and other famous residents!
+- Pop into the Montmartre Cemetery to visit the graves of the French impressionists Edgar Degas, Eva Gonzales, Maurice Utrillo and other famous residents!
 It is a lovely tranquil place to visit.

 - Go visit the beautiful Pere Lachaise cemetery and find the graves of Camille Pissarro, Gustave Caillebotte, Paul Signac, Amedeo Modigliani and many other past celebs!